ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 Along with mean normalized performance against given constructor(s) shown in **Fig. 7**, a correlational analysis in the direction of assessing the potential predictive value of past performance against constructor(s) on future performance was conducted. **Figure 8** shows the correlation between past performance against a given constructor(s) (x-axis) and performance on the next individual puzzle by that constructor(s) solved (y-axis).
 This analysis was restricted to only the n=209 puzzles by the constructor(s) included in **Fig. 7** solved *after* >=3 previous puzzles by the same constructor(s) (based on puzzle completion date for IS2, but issue date for GMS).
 There was a weak-to-moderate positive correlation for IS2 and a slightly stronger one for GMS.
 It may make sense for the 'typical' solver to have a more reliable relationship with specific constructor(s) than an indvidual solver, though predictive modeling will say a lot more on this topic.

 **Figure 8.
-Scatterplots of IS2 and GMS Past Performance Against Individual Constructor(s) Versus 'Next' Individual Puzzle Performance Against the Same Constructor(s)**
+IS2 and GMS: Past Performance Against Individual Constructor(s) as "Prediction" of Next Puzzle Performance Against the Same Constructor(s)**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/a9ecfcd8-0a46-4e2a-a269-8731d03374c8)
 *<h5>The past performance measure on the x-axis was normalized to control for variable puzzle day mix for prior puzzles by given constructor(s).
 The individual solve time measure on the y-axis was normalized to control for 'recent' puzzle day-specific IS2 (left panel) or GMS (right panel) performance. <br>Pearson correlation coefficient (r): IS2: .22, GMS: .31*

 ### IS1 Performance by Completion Time of Day

 Many external variables are likely to have an impact on individual solver performance, for the large majority of which data collection would be very difficult.
 Examples include data relevant to how tired, stressed, influenced by substances, or distracted by other sensory stimuli the solver was while working on a given puzzle.
-One external variable that we *are* fortunate to have data on (thanks, once again, to Matt at XWord Stats) is time of day at puzzle completion. **Figure 9** shows IS2's solve peformance by hour of day, overall (black) and by puzzle day (by color).
+One external variable that we *are* fortunate to have data on (thanks, once again, to Matt at XWord Stats) is time of day at puzzle completion. **Figure 9** shows scatterplots of IS2's solve peformance by hour of day, overall (black) and by puzzle day (by color).
 To control for day-specific puzzle difficulty, solve times are expressed as % difference from day-specific 10-puzzle moving averages.

 The majority of IS2 solves occured in the evening (65% after 6 PM ET and 37% after 9 PM ET).
 One interesting trend was that no solves between the 12 AM-8 AM hours ET (0/80) were >=50% faster than the relevant day-specific 10-puzzle moving average.
 In contrast, 47/485 (9.7%) solves between the 8-11 PM ET hours equalled or exceeded that speed benchmark.
 So while there was no striking overall relationship between solve time and hour of completion, IS2's top performances were much more likely to come in the evening than late at night or in the early morning.
 Nonetheless, interpretation of this result is still difficult because puzzle *start* times were not available.
 Thus, it can't be distinguished with the available data whether IS2 was a better performer at night or simply finished easier puzzles before bedtime and left harder ones for morning completion.

 **Figure 9.
-Scatterplots of IS2 Solve Times as Percentage Difference from 10-Puzzle Moving Average by Hour of Completion**
+Baseline-Adjusted Solve Times by Hour of Completion**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/91644af7-2e6e-4659-8be0-c5c0d26bbff4)